-When concerns arise that an intern may be experiencing impairment (see definition in section Due Process Procedures) in his or her clinical work or is failing to meet the expectations of the training program, the Supervisors Committee submits this information to the Internship Administrative Committee, which initiates Due Process procedures.
+When concerns arise that an intern may be experiencing impairment (see definition in section Due Process Procedures) in their clinical work or is failing to meet the expectations of the training program, the Supervisors Committee submits this information to the Internship Administrative Committee, which initiates Due Process procedures.
 (See the section on Due Process Procedures for more details.)